 While the steady state analysis is done in general equilibrium, the transition path analysis is done in partial equilibrium.
-In other words, factor prices (w, r), retirement income (s), and the labor income tax (τ{l}) are fixed at their pre-pandemic steady state levels.24 Furthermore, the measure of newborns and their wealth distribution is also assumed to be constant throughout the transition.
+In other words, factor prices (w, r), retirement income (s), and the labor income tax $(\tau{\ell})$ are fixed at their pre-pandemic steady state levels.
+Furthermore, the measure of newborns and their wealth distribution is also assumed to be constant throughout the transition.
 I provide a formal definition of the equilibrium with transition in Appendix B.

 Mitigation policies.
-While counterfactual mitigation policies are the focus of the next sections, here I need to specify them to closely mimic mitigation policies implemented in the United States for calibration purposes.
-I focus on the set of policies implemented at the
+While counterfactual mitigation policies are the focus of the next sections, here they need to be specified to closely mimic mitigation policies implemented in the United States for calibration purposes.
+I focus on the set of policies implemented at the federal, state, and local levels that are relevant for virus mitigation.
+For example, I do not consider tax credit payments that may have been important for distributional consequences but otherwise not directly related to mitigating the virus.